 Fact: Every Asthma patient is unique, and no one treatment plan suits all.

 Every Asthma patient’s problem area, triggers, and symptoms are unique and need a personalized Asthma action plan.
-Thus, every patient may react differently to the Asthma drugs and treatment.
+Thus, every patient may react differently to Asthma treatment and drugs.
 This is because what may suit one may not suit another and vice versa.
 Hence, it is best to steer clear of asthma myths.